 *Visit Momijidani Park

 *Ride the cable cart

-O-Torii Gate— One of Japans most iconic and photographed sights is located in this island.
-During the span of 7 hours you can see this torii both with low and high tide.
-During low tide, you are able to walk up to it and touch it!
+O-Torii Gate— One of Japan's most iconic and photographed sights is located on this Island.
+During the span of 7 hours, you can see this torii both with low and high tide.
+During low tide, you can walk up to it and touch it!
 Many festivals are also held at the shrine from time to time.
 The sight is equally stunning for both high and low tide.
-I recommend getting to the island early so you can see the high tide, after visit the shrines, temples, hike mt. misen, have lunch in town and end re-visiting the torii walking and gazing into the sunset.
+I recommend getting to the island early so you can see the high tide, after visit the shrines, temples, hike Mt.
+Misen, have lunch in town and end re-visiting the torii walking and gazing into the sunset.

 Hiking Mt.
 Misen

-Mount Misen is a sacred mountain located on Miyajima.
+Mount Misen is a sacred mountain located in Miyajima.
 This hike brings you to the highest peak of Miyajima at 500 meters above sea level.
-It offers spectacular views, wild life and a Buddhist Temple.
+It offers spectacular views, wildlife, and a Buddhist Temple.

 This ends the second half of our two weeks in Japan.
 Some extra day trips if you have more than two weeks are: Day trip to Kobe, famous for its Kobe beef.
 Day trip to Nara, famous for its deer park.
-Over night stay in Koyosan Mt.
-Koya, famous for its buddhist retreat.
-Day trip to the island of bunnies.. yes! its an island full of bunnies :)
+Overnight stay in Koyosan Mt.
+Koya, famous for its Buddhist retreat.
+Day trip to the Island of bunnies.
+Yes! its an island full of bunnies <3

-Have a favorite spot in Japan? leave a comment and I'll be sure to check it next time I'm in town... till next time!
+Have a favorite spot in Japan?
+Leave a comment, and I'll be sure to check it next time I'm in town...
+Thanks for reading!